pass-culture/pass-culture-app-native/doc/installation/Android.md

 ### 🔥 Firebase setup

-Download the `google-services.json` file from 1password and place it inside the `android/app` directory.
+Download the `google-services.json` file from Keeper and place it inside the `android/app` directory.
 You can also download this file from the Firebase console.

 ### 🚀 Run the app